JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 bad quality trimming
   There are two algorithms used to remove the bad quality sequence extremes.
 If the sequence is long lucy (454 and sanger) is used for this task otherwise ngs_backbone does the job (illumina).

+bad quality trimming by Ns
+  When there are no qualities available we can infer the quality from the percent of Ns found in the sequence.
+This step removes regions with a high number of Ns.

 general vector removal
   The reads are compared against the Univec database using blast to look for remaining vectors.